 - December 3.
 Submit first draft sections to Supervisor (a complete detailed chapter outline and at least two (2) draft chapters).

 Winter semester, U3 year.
-Enroll in GEOG 491D1 Honours Research or GEOG 492D2 Joint Honours Research.
+Enroll in GEOG 491D2 Honours Research or GEOG 492D2 Joint Honours Research.
 Complete analysis and writing of thesis according to the schedule below.
-The dates below may vary by a day or two from year to year. [these are the 2013-2014 dates]
+The dates below may vary by a day or two from year to year.

 - March 10.
 Submit a complete, final draft to the Honours Coordinator, the Supervisor, and the Reader.

 - Early-April.
 Presentation of research as poster presentation.
 (The exact date varies from year to year.)

 - April 11.
 Submit the examinable copy of the thesis to the Coordinator, the Supervisor, and the Reader with revisions reflecting the comments made by the Supervisor and Reader on the final draft.

 - Late April.The Supervisor and Reader submit grades for the thesis to the Coordinator, who then enters that as your grade for GEOG 491 or 492.